drejom/rnaseq-ref/README.md

-# RNA-BP
+# RNAseq Ref
-Pipeline for RNA sequencing best practice analysis at the NGI at Scilifelab Stockholm, Sweden
+Pipeline for RNA sequencing analysis using a reference genome at The University of Sydney, based on the NGI best practice pipleine at Scilifelab Stockholm, Sweden

-Written by Phil Ewels (@ewels) and Rickard Hammarén (@Hammarn)
+Original pipleine by Phil Ewels (@ewels) and Rickard Hammarén (@Hammarn).
+Updated to run on USyd HPC Artemis by Denis O'Meally (@drejom)

 ## Installation
 ### NextFlow installation